jwplayer/ott-web-app/docs/features/video-protection.md

 }
 ```

 Notice that every token grants access to a unique resource.
-It's not possible to have token that grant access to a collection of resources.
+It's not possible to have token that grants access to a collection of resources.

 The tokens are generated using the property API key.
 See [the documenation](https://developer.jwplayer.com/jwplayer/docs/protect-your-content-with-signed-urls) on how to generate a token.